tunglambg131003/COMP2030_Meddict/README.md

 - Search for both English/Vietnamese medical words to receive the corresponding words in the other language.
 - Provide sample illustrations to the words.
 - With the MedDict plugin, you can search for words directly from your browser!
+- Suggest words to the dictionary managers.

 ### For dictionary managers

-- Dashboard for managing the dictionary contents.
-- Quickly add new words to the dictionary via CSV or XLSX files.
+- Integrated Dashboard to Google Spreadsheet, allowing dictionary managers to easily manage the dictionary directly from their familiar Google Spreadsheet interface.
-- Receive & resolve requests for new words from users.
+- Update/Delete, or resolve suggestions from end-users.

 ## 🧐 Usage